DiDiDiBong/UCL-Escape-The-Room/README.md

 # Welcome to Escape the Room
 Escape the Room is a group game project prototyped for PC.
 HTC Vive VR equipment is required in order to have the full experience of this game.
+In-game UI was not implemented due to the time constraint of the coursework, thus users are required to press Alt+F4 to quit the game.

 # System Manual
 ## Development/Deployment Environment